 Not all memory foam mattresses are created equal, and just as there are lots of benefits, there are drawbacks to traditional memory foam mattresses:

-Despite the disadvantages of some foam mattresses, sleepers of all styles will experience comfort and support with Casper's foam mattresses.
-Comprised of four layers, the Casper mattress combines premium foams, including a breathable open-cell foam and a high-density memory foam, for a soft and supportive mattress that sleeps cools.
+Despite the disadvantages of some foam mattresses, sleepers of all styles will experience comfort and support with Casper’s foam mattresses.
+Comprised of four layers, the Casper Original Mattress combines premium foams, including a breathable open-cell foam and a high-density memory foam, for a soft and supportive mattress that sleeps cools.
 This has positioned Casper as a leader of innovation within the sleep industry.

 Memory foam uses the body’s heat to soften and mold to its contours, wrapping the sleeper in a cushion of support and relaxation.
 Memory foam mattresses are composed of multiple layers of foam that range in size and thickness.
 The bottom layer is made up of polyurethane foam, followed by a transitional layer and several layers of memory foam on top.